 Small Size cards fit in the Primary Connector.
 Primary Connector compliant cards are 76mm x 115mm and may implement the full 168-pins.
 The Primary Connector cards may optionally implement a subset of gold finger pins if there is a reduced PCIe width requirement (such as 1 x8 and below).
 In this case, the card edge gold finger may implement a 2C design.
 The overall board thickness is 1.57mm.
 The gold finger dimensions for the Primary Connector compliant cards are shown below.

 Large Size Cards support up to a x32 PCIe implementation and may use both the Primary and Secondary (4C) Connectors.
-Large Size Cards may implement a reduced PCIe lane count and optionally implement only the Primary Connector 4C, or 2C plus OCP bay.
+Large Size Cards may implement a reduced PCIe lane count and optionally implement only the Primary Connector 4C+, or 2C OCP bay.

 Note: The “B” pins on the connector are associated with the top side of the OCP NIC 3.0 card.
 The “A” pins on the connector are associated with the bottom side of the OCP NIC 3.0 card.